umbane/carbon-project/README.md

 * Further define the relationship between mJ and aC token accrual.
 * Refactor to Polygon network.
 * Draft the various specifications
-* Publish schematics for DIY ESP32 data funnel to our Oracle.
+* Publish schematics for DIY ESP32 data funnel to our Network Oracle.
 * Thorough testing and modeling to assess viability.
+* Implementation of pledge system.